 For basil in pots a multipurpose compost is suitable for growing basil but you can also amend it with alfalfa or well-rotted manure for organic feeding and perhaps feed the basil with an organic fertilizer once at the start of Spring and another application after 6 weeks to ensure lots of leaves.

 Alternatively you can use an all purpose fertilizer but always follow the manufacturers instructions when fertilizing basil with a product as too much nitrogen can burn the roots, cause the plant to be leggy and it can be a to the detriment of the flavour of the leaves.

 Good pruning is key to reviving leggy basil so pinch off or snip the stems once the plant has exceeded 8 inches of growth to remove excessive flopping basil stems so that the plant perks up rather than droops under its own weight.

 A lack of Sun Causes Leggy Basil (Plant Basil in Full Sun)

 Basil can grow leggy if it is deprived of light.
 If the basil is planted in an area of limited sun or full shade, the stems of the basil will grow leggy and produce far fewer leaves as it tries to find more light.

 The leaves may also look an unhealthy slightly yellow color rather than a bountiful plant with lots of green leaves.

 Basil is suited to warm temperatures and full sun (at least 6 hours of sun per day).
-The more sun light, the more essential oils and the stronger the aroma of the leaves and the more pronounced the flavour of the leaves.
+The more sun light, the more essential oils and the stronger the aroma of the leaves and the more pronounced the flavor of the leaves.